 History

-1917 – War years saw the support of American Red Cross, Destitute Orphans of War and American Fund for French Wounded.
+1917 – During the Great War , Junior League supported the American Red Cross, Destitute Orphans of War, and the American Fund for French Wounded.

-1924 – Health Commissioner of Racine asked League to attend to listing and licensing of all boarding homes in the city to comply with ruling of State Board of Health.
+1924 – The Health Commissioner of Racine asked League to attend to listing and licensing of all boarding homes in the city to comply with the ruling of the Wisconsin State Board of Health.

-1930 – Mayor’s Relief Committee asked League to handle distribution of clothing to needy families through a Clothes Exchange Shop.
-Infant drinker respirators donated to each of the local hospitals.
+1930 – The Racine Mayor’s Relief Committee asked the League to handle the distribution of clothing to needy families through a Clothes Exchange Shop.
+The League donated infant Drinker respirators (commonly known as iron lungs) to each of the local hospitals to help infants fighting polio.

-1933 – Aid to Taylor Orphanage to repair and decorate recreation room, library, and other rooms.
+1933 – Aid to Taylor Home to repair and decorate recreation room, library, and other rooms.

 1935 – Child Welfare Council organized with help of League to correlate all children’s services in Racine.

-1938 – Established full time resident case worker at Taylor Orphanage.
+1938 – Established full-time resident case worker at Taylor Home.

 1939 – Established Children’s Aid Society as a part of the Racine Community Chest, it was later named the Children’s Service Society.

-1941 – Aided in the formation of Civilian Defense Volunteer Office.
+1941 – Aided in the formation of the Civilian Defense Volunteer Office.

-1947 – $5000 toward establishment of Student Union at University of Wisconsin Extension Center.
-Sponsored “Books Bring Adventure” series on WRJN.
+1947 – $5000 toward the establishment of the Student Union at the University of Wisconsin Extension Center.
+Sponsored “Books Bring Adventure” series on WRJN Radio.

 1955 – $10,123 donated for Health Lodge at Racine Girl Scout Camp.